chauhansumitdev/OrBytes/README.md

 2. **Discover Engaging Articles**: Explore the homepage to find a curated selection of trending and featured articles.
 Use the search bar to find topics or authors that pique your interest.

 3. **Connect with Authors**: Engage with the talented writers behind the articles.
-Leave comments, share your thoughts, and build connections within the Orbytes community.

 ## Express Yourself Through Writing

 1. **Craft Your Articles**: Share your insights, experiences, and expertise by creating your own articles.
 The intuitive writing interface ensures a seamless writing experience.

-2. **Receive Feedback and Engagement**: Watch your articles come to life as readers interact with your content.
-Receive feedback through comments, likes, and shares from the supportive Orbytes community.
+2. **Its Global**: Watch your articles come to life as readers from different places hear you through your articles.

 ## Join the Conversation